Qwiic MUX Hookup Guide

 Hardware Assembly

 With the shield assembled, SparkFun's new Qwiic environment means that connecting the mux could not be easier.
-Just plug one end of the Qwiic cable into the Qwiic multiplexer breakout, the other into the Qwiic Shield of your choice and you'll be ready to upload a sketch and figure out just how all those address sharing sensors are behaving.
-It seems like it's too easy to use, but that's why we made it that way!
+Just plug one end of the Qwiic cable into the Qwiic multiplexer breakout (Main connector) and the other into the Qwiic Shield; then, you'll be ready to upload a sketch and figure out just how all those address sharing sensors are behaving.

-Example Code
+Arduino Example

-Note: This example assumes you are using the latest version of the Arduino IDE on your desktop.
-If this is your first time using Arduino, please review our tutorial on installing the Arduino IDE.
-If you have not previously installed an Arduino library, please check out our installation guide.
+Note: This tutorial assumes you are familiar with Arduino products and you are using the latest stable version of the Arduino IDE on your desktop.
+If this is your first time using the Arduino IDE, please review our tutorial on installing the Arduino IDE.

 SparkFun has written some example code to enable and disable ports on the Qwiic Mux.
 Go ahead and download this example code here.

 Additionally, you will need to install the MMA8452Q Arduino library if you are using two MMA8452Q accelerometers.
 First, you’ll need the Sparkfun MMA8452Q Arduino library.
 You can obtain these libraries through the Arduino Library Manager.
-Search for Sparkfun MMA8452Q Accelerometer by Jim@SparkFun Electronics to install the latest version.
+Search for Sparkfun MMA8452Q Accelerometer by SparkFun Electronics to install the latest version.
 If you prefer downloading the libraries from the GitHub repository and manually installing it, you can grab them here:

 Arduino Example Example1-BasicReadings.ino